malenickymartin/JuliaFractals.jl/README.md

 ## Getting Started

 To get started with SPJFractals, you can install the package and start generating fractals with just a few lines of code.
-Below is an example of how to compute a fractal using the `burningship_equation`:
+Below is an example of how to compute a fractal using the `burningship_equation` with both GPU and CPU:

 ```@example
 using SPJFractals

 compute_fractal(burningship_equation, [255], [0, 0], [3, 3], [10, 10])

+compute_fractal(burningship_equation, [255], [0, 0], [3, 3], [10, 10], false)
 ```

 This example demonstrates how to generate a fractal image using the provided functions.
 You can customize the parameters to explore different fractal patterns and behaviors.